INDIANA: NO REGULATIONS

 - non-public school (any educational program that provides “equivalent instruction to that given in the public schools”)

 Notify the School District

 The Indiana Homeschool Law does not require you to notify the school district that you will be homeschooling.

 However, the Indiana Department of Education does provide a homeschool registration form if you would like to send notice.
 Again this is not a requirement, but the form is available for you if you wish to use it.

 If You Need To Withdraw Your Child

 If your child is already attending an Indiana public school you will need to officially withdraw them before beginning to homeschool.
 You may withdraw your child at any time in the year.
-In order to officially withdraw your child fill out and send in this withdrawal letter.
+In order to officially withdraw your child, fill out and send in this Indiana Student Withdrawal Letter.
 Then keep your child home on the date indicated in your letter and begin homeschooling.
 The school may ask for more information but anything other than this is voluntary.

 (See legal reference #3)